 School data breaches occur when either a malicious internal user or external attacker(s) gain unauthorized access to confidential or sensitive information within a school’s database.
+These breaches can disrupt operations and make critical systems inaccessible, highlighting the importance of protecting these systems.
 In many cases, sensitive data about students and staff – including social security numbers, education records, personal health information, and discipline information, among others – can be stolen.

 One reason for the increase in attacks is that hackers have realized school systems are vulnerable.
 There is a lot of technical debt going on, and most of the time, IT teams don't necessarily have the resources or cybersecurity experts on staff to keep up.